vladimirfomene/movie-api/outline.md

 ## Securing your Spring WebFlux API with Auth0
 * Add security configurations in `application.yml`
 * Add a Security class to decode authentication tokens.

+## Testing Your API
+* Test the API with curl and a Auth0 access token.

 ## Conclusion
 * Remind the reader what he/she learned in the article.